Our "Rota" (rotating schedule) lists all who serve in scheduled worship support roles for each moth.

 Acolytes are responsible for attending to the altar candles, carrying the cross and torches in procession, and helping the Celebrant at the Eucharist.
-Young people (5th grade and older) and adults may serve as acolytes.
-Training is conducted each fall, but can be scheduled at any time by contacting the Acolyte Director, John Bernard.
+Young people (8 years old and up) and adults may serve as acolytes.
+Training is conducted each fall, but can also be scheduled as needed.

-The Altar Guild is the “arm of the priest” (or perhaps more like the stage crew).
+The Altar Guild is the “arm of the priest.”
 Duties include insuring proper liturgical colors for all vestments and hangings on the pulpit and lectern, preparing the Communion vessels for all services and for the shut-in visitation kits, setting up the altar, and laundering and ironing all linens.
 There are also special tasks associated with holidays, baptisms, weddings, funerals, and memorial services.
 At St. Mark’s, members work on teams, each team serving once per month, setting up on Saturday and cleaning up on Sunday.
-For more information, contact Ginny Spring or Ann Evans.

-AV technicians are responsible for maintaining a comfortable environment during worship services.
-This includes monitoring the PA system, the A/C or heating controls, and the lighting within the narthex and nave.
-Technicians ensure that sermons are recorded and put onto the website.
-Persons interested in serving in this role should contact John Temple.
+A/V Technicians are responsible for maintaining a comfortable environment during worship services.
+This includes monitoring the sound systems, the HVAC controls, and the lighting within the narthex (lobby) and nave (sanctuary).
+Technicians also run the worship live stream and ensure that sermons are recorded for the website.

-Ushers greet arriving members or guests, pass out service leaflets, and help people find seats.
+Ushers greet arriving members or guests, pass out service booklets, and help people find seats.
 They pass the offering plates, bring up the bread and wine at the Eucharist, and straighten up the pews after the service.
 Ushers also assist with the microphones.
-Persons interested in serving in this role should contact Head Usher Bill Spring.

 The verger leads the processional and recessional, directly ahead of the crucifer and/or thurifer.
 Some of the verger’s duties include: